This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Authoring Actions to the Promotion

+Actions allow you to define the discount value for the promotions.
 After creating a new promotion and creating conditions for it, you need to specify what needs to be done when the condition matches.
 This is configured using actions.
 Within a promotion, you can also create multiple different actions based on the action condition and assign different offer values to each action.
-The actions will vary according to the promotion offer rules and the promotion offer type that are configured while creating a promotion.
+The actions will vary according to the promotion offer rules and the promotion offer type that is configured while creating a promotion.

 Create an Action